filethis/developer-docs/docs/ft-connect-minimal-site.md

 You will see a lot of progress information go by.
 It should complete without error or interruption.

-When done, take a look in your project directory and observe that there is a new directory called _bower_components_.
-This should be full of a number of Polymer components that the project depends on.
+When done, take a look in your project directory and observe that it contains a new directory called _bower_components_.
+This new directory all the libraries that the project depends on.

 ## Runtime configuration